About the Program

 PMGT 661 Legal and Contractual Aspects of Technical Project Management (3 hours)

 PMGT 662 Program Development Strategies and Processes (3 hours)

 PMGT 685 Decision and Risk Analysis (3 hours)

 David S. Greenburg, PhD, CPL, PMP

 Department of Engineering Leadership and Project Management

-For more information about this program, visit The Citadel’s Project Management page.
+For more information about this program, visit The Citadel’s Technical Program Management Certification landing page.

 - Complete a Citadel Graduate College (CGC) application